 Adobe Acrobat XI (Acrobat 11) is now shipping!
 Adobe has really listened to users with this release and incorporated many new features and improvements that will make customers happy.
-And continuing in our custom of providing the direct download links for major Adobe software such as CS6, Lightroom 4, and Elements 11, below you’ll find the direct links for the brand new Acrobat XI…
+And continuing in our custom of providing the direct download links for major Adobe software such as Creative Cloud, CS6, Lightroom 6/CC, Captivate 9, and Elements 15, below you’ll find the direct links for the brand new Acrobat XI…

 One of the most frequent upgrade questions we’re seeing asked is what’s new, what’s different, or what’s changed between the new Adobe Acrobat XI (Acrobat 11) and previous versions?
 Or more simply put, what are the major new features in Acrobat X (Pro or Standard), versus Acrobat X or 9?
 Adobe calls it, “a powerful new PDF solution that rises to today’s complex document challenges,” so these kinds of answers can help decide about upgrading…